romellfudi/CircleCiSample/README.md

 ![image](snapshot/R.png#center)

-On Bitbucket-commits display the new auxiliar branch was remove, just only display a branch 'master'
+On Github-commits display the new auxiliar branch was remove, just only display a branch 'master'

 ![image](snapshot/S.png#center)